yoosinpaddy/Opening-wifi-using-accessability/README.md

-# Opening-wifi-using-accessability
+# Opening-wifi-using-accessibility
-Switch wifi on and off with accessability service android
+Switch wifi on and off with accessibility service android
 Warning: This has been tested in Huawer android 10 only
 ## Installation
 - Clone the app from github